-Sometimes our most fervent desires and intentions are thwarted by our obsession with outcome.
-In Chapter 7, Don't Work Against Yourself, the technique known as "paradoxical intention" is examined and applied to work and everyday life.
-Frankl calls this form of self-sabotage "hyper-intention."
-The tendency to micro-manage the work of others, for example, may create hyper-intensive stress, performance anxiety, or even covert/overt actions of sabotage that can end up creating the opposite of the result sought by a manager.
-Sometimes focusing too closely on the problem can keep us from seeing the solution.
-Likewise, becoming obsessed with or fixated on a particular outcome, more often than not gets in the way of our best intentions.
+Sometimes our most fervent desires and intentions are thwarted by our obsession with outcomes.
+In chapter 7, Don't Work Against Yourself, the technique known as paradoxical intention is examined and applied to work and everyday life situations.
+Frankl calls this form of self-sabotage hyperintention.
+The tendency to micromanage the work of others, for example, may create hyperintensive stress, performance anxiety, or even covert or overt actions of sabotage that can end up creating the opposite of the result sought by a manager.
+(A similar result also has been observed in cases where wellmeaning parents, under the guise of parental guidance, try to micromanage their teenagers, who are predisposed to being contrarian!)
+Sometimes focusing too closely on a problem can keep us from seeing the solution.
+Likewise, becoming fixated on a particular outcome often gets in the way of our best intentions.

 Chapter 8, Look at Yourself from a Distance, focuses on the notion of self-detachment and how, among other things, it can help us to lighten up and not sweat the small stuff.
-Frankl observed that "Only man owns the capacity to detach himself from himself.
-To look at himself out of some perspective or distance."13 This includes that uniquely human trait known as a sense of humor.
-Frankl noted that "no animal is capable of laughing, least of all laughing at itself or about itself."14 A dose of self-detachment frees us to be more open and receptive about the universe of opportunities in our lives.
+Frankl observed, "Only man owns the capacity to detach himself from himself.
+To look at himself out of some perspective or distance."13 This capacity includes that uniquely human trait known as a sense of humor.
+Frankl noted that "no animal is capable of laughing, least of all laughing at itself or about itself."14 A dose of self-detachment frees us to be more receptive to the universe of opportunities in our lives.

 When Viktor Frankl was a prisoner in the Nazi concentration camps, in order to cope with stress, suffering, and conflict, he learned to deflect his attention away from the painful situation to other, more appealing circumstances.
-In Chapter 9, Shift Your Focus of Attention, we explore this skill and how it can be effectively used in the workplace.
+In chapter 9, Shift Your Focus of Attention, we explore this skill and how it can be effectively used in the workplace and outside work.

-Self-transcendence is explored in Chapter 10, Extend Beyond Yourself.
+Self-transcendence is explored in chapter 10, Extend Beyond Yourself.
 This principle goes far beyond shifting the focus of attention from one thing to another.
 It takes us into the spiritual realm of ultimate meaning, where we see how our lives connect seamlessly to the lives of others.
 We see how being of service, no matter what the scale, is where our deepest meaning is realized.
+And we learn how to effectively manifest the human spirit in our personal and work lives by relating and being directed to something greater than ourselves.

-Finally, in Chapter 11, Living and Working with Meaning, I weave my own views into Frankl's lessons so that they can be integrated into daily work/life, bringing personal and ultimate meaning to all the moments of our lives.
+In chapter 11, Living and Working with Meaning, I weave my own views into Frankl's lessons so that they can be integrated into daily work and life, bringing personal and ultimate meaning to all the moments of our lives.
+In this connection, I use one of Frankl's methods of meaning analysis as a frame of reference for examining the extent to which our lives, including our work lives, are focused on meaning.